programmfabrik/easydb-custom-data-type-iconclass/README.md

 The Plugins uses the mechanisms from <http://iconclass.org/help/lod> for the communication with Iconclass.

+Note: For technical reasons, the API requests run via a proxy at the central office of the joint library network ("Verbundzentrale des Gemeinsamen Bibliotheksverbundes").

 ## configuration

 As defined in `CustomDataTypeIconclass.config.yml` this datatype can be configured: